as224/metabolomics/README.md

 # Metabolomics

-The main goal of this profect is exploring genetic correlations and molecular overlaps in inflammatory and autoimmune diseases to prioritize molecular markers and pathways.
+The main goal of this project is exploring genetic correlations and molecular overlaps in inflammatory and autoimmune diseases to prioritize molecular markers and pathways.

 ## LDSC